John D. O'Bryant: Career

-After exiting the Army, O'Bryant continued working his love for education and became a teacher in 1955 for the Boston Public Schools.
-In the Boston Public Schools, he was also a guidance counselor at Boston Technical High School until 1969.
-He was passionate about basketball and wanted to be a head coach in the Boston schools, but racial attitudes of the 1960s prohibited this.
+After exiting the Army, O'Bryant became a teacher in 1955 for the Boston Public Schools.
+He was also a guidance counselor at Boston Technical High School until 1969.
+He wanted to be a head basketball coach in the Boston schools, but racial attitudes of the 1960s prohibited this.

 O'Bryant left his position as a guidance counselor in 1969 to transition into a director role for the Health Vocational Training Program at the Dimock Community Health Center based in Roxbury, Massachusetts.
 He directed paramedical training programs for students in all areas of Boston.
 He held this position from 1969 to 1978 before taking on his role at Northeastern University.

-In O'Bryant's first year at Northeastern in 1978, he was the Associate Dean of Administration before becoming the vice president of student affairs.
+During O'Bryant's first year at Northeastern in 1978, he was the Associate Dean of Administration before becoming the vice president of student affairs.
 In 1979 Kenneth G. Ryder, president of Northeastern, appointed O'Bryant as Vice President of Student Affairs.
 The two had met while serving on the Citywide Coordinating Council.
 O'Bryant helped welcome more African Americans to the Northeastern community.

 Boston School Committee

-In 1977 O'Bryant became the first African American to be elected to the Boston School Committee in 75 years.
+In 1977, O'Bryant became the first African American to be elected to the Boston School Committee in 75 years.
 While he was the president of the school committee he was also serving as the national chairman of the Council of Urban School Boards of Education of the National School Boards Association.
 Before running for the school committee, he helped run the campaign for Mel King in 1959 and 1961.
 King suggested O'Bryant run for the committee in upcoming races because of his ideas and opinions.
-Even though King did not win those elections he helped pave the way for another African American to earn a place on the committee.